xuankimtran/docs-1/pages/katalon-studio/docs/rally-integration.md

 Katalon Studio provides an easy way to map a Katalon test case to an existing Rally test case.
 Follow these steps:
 ### In Rally

-To view the test case ID, open your project in Rally, then go to the **Test Cases** tab.
+To view the test case ID, open your project in Rally, then go to **Quality > Test Cases**.
 Here you can see the list of test cases and their IDs.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/rally-integration/KS-RALLY-Test-case-ID-inRally.png" width="100%" alt="Test case ID in Rally">